Sarrasor/RoboticsRoadmap/src/guide/index.md

 ## Self-check

-You can open some branch, skim through Buzzwords and see what compences you're missing
+You can open some branch, skim through Buzzwords and see what competences you're missing